R35007/data-size-count-vscode-extension/README.md

 - `data-size-count.statusBar.fileSizeFormat` - You can use these variables to custom display format: \${fileSize}.
 - `data-size-count.statusBar.selectionCountFormat` - You can use these variables to custom display format: \${linesCount} \${wordsCount}.
 - `data-size-count.statusBar.dataCountFormat` - You can use these variables to custom display format: \${dataCountWithBrackets}.
-- `data-size-count.statusBar.visibility` - Show/Hide File Size or Selection Count details in statusbar.
+- `data-size-count.statusBar.visibility` - Show/Hide File Size, Lines Count, Words and Data Count details in statusbar.

 ## Preview